Aniket-gawade/Universal-App/README.md

 # SE_HACKATHON_2020
-Android app created which would cater to day-to-day student needs.
+Comprehensive Android app created which would cater to day-to-day student needs.
 Multiple features which could be used by students and staff with two separate login portals for both.
 The services app could provide included:

 ​Ordering food from canteen